3/4 Unit Newsletter

 INQUIRY: It’s a Celebration.
 Our inquiry unit this term is focused on exploring different celebrations all around the world.
 We will explore different occasions celebrated, as well as the differing symbols, rituals and emblems associated with different celebrations.
 We will highlight that celebrations have different meanings around the world and within different cultural groups.
 In this unit, students will have the opportunity to investigate a celebration from another culture or part of the world and develop their oral language skills as they present their fact file in a speech to their class.

 WRITING: This term students will be learning how to explain and socialise through different forms of writing.
 When writing to explain students will write informational texts that will explain a particular topic to a chosen audience.
 Students will read nonfiction mentor texts to gain an understanding of the structure required to write an explanation.
 When learning about writing to socialise, students will write emails, invitations, cards and friendly letters.
 Students will learn that when we write to socialise, each style of writing has specific features.
 As well as this, we will continue to focus on our COPS (Capitalisation, Order, Punctuation and Spelling) editing strategy to ensure we can further add to what was written.
 When handwriting, we are still aiming to ensure students are forming letters correctly as well as being able to join letters.

-* Students need to be reading with an adult each day with a major focus on having discussions before, during and after reading their book to ensure they understand what they are reading.
-Reading diaries will be checked each week on your child’s allocated reading day.
+- Students need to be reading with an adult each day with a major focus on having discussions before, during and after reading their book to ensure they understand what they are reading.

-In the 3/4 Unit students are continuously involved in developing their oral language.
+ORAL LANGUAGE: In the 3/4 Unit students are continuously involved in developing their oral language.
 Each day students are asked to share their ideas, opinions and knowledge in small groups and class discussions.
-This allows student’s the opportunity to build their confidence when speaking in front of others.
+This allows students the opportunity to build their confidence when speaking in front of others.